openshift/ci-docs/content/en/docs/architecture/ci-operator.md

 ### Using secrets to retrieve credentials

-If your job requires to authenticate to a service, for example to pull an image from a registry, you might have the configuration available in the build cluster already.
+If your job needs to authenticate to a service, for example to pull an image from a registry, you might have the configuration available in the build cluster already.